Puwheke te Maunga

 Hera is of Maori, Welsh and Latvian descent.
-Raised by her Great Grandparents in the far north at Karikari Peninnsula, Hera moved to Auckland in her early tweenties.
+Raised by her Great Grandparents in the far north at Karikari Peninsula, Hera moved to Auckland in her early twenties.
 She is now residing on the North Shore of Auckland with her two tamariki (children).

-Hera is a self-taught clay artist who has had guidance from her tupuna (ancestors) through the close relationship that she shared with her home lands.
+Hera is a self-taught clay artist who has had guidance from her tupuna (ancestors) through the close relationship that she shared with her homeland.

-Recently in 2012, Hera was invited to become a member of Nga Kaihanga Uku--The Maori Clayworkers' Collective.
-She was also selected by Creative New Zealand to represent Aotearoa with other established Maori Artists and to travel to the Solomon Islands for the 11th Festival of Pacific Arts.
+In 2012, Hera was invited to become a member of Nga Kaihanga Uku – The Maori Clay-workers Collective.
+She was also selected by Creative New Zealand to represent Aotearoa with other established Maori artists and to travel to the Solomon Islands for the 11th Festival of Pacific Arts.